 Decide on your headings (H1, H2, etc.) in this outline and try to incorporate your keywords there.

-You can do this is a simple word or pages document and gives you something to follow along as you’re writing your content out.
+You can do this in a simple word or pages document and it gives you something to follow along as you’re writing your content out.

 I also like to make notes in my outline for internal links I want to include like related blog posts or products and services.

 It’s time to fill in your outline!
 (Are you getting school flashbacks yet?)

 Create filler content with no more than 300 words under each subheading for max SEO props.